Forms of rehabilitation and providers of rehabilitation services

-There are many types of rehabilitation: vocational rehabilitation may mean a work try-out, training for new tasks, additional training or re-training.
+There are many types of rehabilitation: vocational rehabilitation may mean for exemple a work try-out, training for new tasks, additional training or re-training.
 It may be supported by medical rehabilitation.
-You can get specific types of rehabilitation if you have had an accident at work, an occupational illness or a road accident.

 If an illness or disability limits your functional capacity and negatively affects your daily life, you may be entitled to multiprofessional rehabilitation for individuals in a rehabilitation institution.